webhintio/hint/packages/parser-package-json/README.md

   which contains the following information:

   * `resource`: the parsed resource.
+  * `error`: the error message.
   * `errors`: all the errors that the schama validator returns.
+  * `prettifiedErrors`: the errors formatted in a way that is easy to understand.

 ## Types